Quantum computing quantum Monte Carlo algorithm: QC-FCIQMC

-We can also efficiently estimate each ${H_{ii}}$ using the same quantum circuit and hence realize the death or cloning step.
+Apart from the spawning process, we can also efficiently estimate each $\widetilde{H_{ii}}$ using the same quantum circuit and hence realize the death or cloning process.
 The last annihilation step does not need the quantum computer.
-After implementing the evolution (with initial walkers $\phi_0$), we can get the the energy by the mixed energy evaluation $ E(\tau)=E_{0}+\sum_{i\neq0}\bra{\phi_i}H\ket{\phi_0}\frac{\textrm{sign}(i)N_i(\tau)}{N_0(\tau)}$, where $E_{0}=\langle \phi_0|H|\phi_0\rangle$, and $N_i(\tau)$ and $\textrm{sign}(i)$ are the number and sign of walker $\phi_i$, respectively, at time $\tau$.
-Suppose $\phi_0$ is obtained by running VQE, then our method effectively introduces corrections from all other $\phi_i$ by implementing QMC.
-We summarize the workflow in Fig.~\ref{FRAMEWORK}(c) and Algorithm~\ref{ALGORITHM}.
-We used VQE in the algorithm as an example, but it works for general VQAs.
+After implementing the imaginary time evolution (with initial walkers $\phi_0$), we can get the energy by the mixed energy evaluation